Transportation Planning & Environmental Analysis for Transportation Projects

 One that really stands out is Stagecoach over in West Des Moines.
 We talked to the Corps early on.
 They initially thought it was going to be an individual permit.
 Through good and healthy discussions with them, we got it down to a nationwide permit, which sped up the process immensely to keep the City of West Des Moines and their project on time.
 Had we not been able to do that, it could have been a year or more later before the city actually got their bridge and their approaches built.
 So yeah, those relationships are very important.
 What are some foreseeable changes that you anticipate with your client portfolio in the industry as we move forward?

-Increased Industrial Development and Transportation
+Increased Industrial Development Requires Transportation Facility Upgrades

 Gabe Nelson (10:17):